Quil launches in-home health monitoring solution as telemedicine usage explodes

-Quil Health, the health care joint venture of Comcast and Independence Health Group, today announced plans to launch Quil Assure, a platform that leverages sensors, voice-activated tech, and coordination tools to connect caregivers with loved ones.
-Quil says over time Assure will integrate with its existing product, Engage, to help customers manage their health and wellness needs.
+Quil Health, a joint venture from Comcast and the Independence Health Group, today announced plans to launch a product that connects caregivers with loved ones.
+The Quil Assure platform leverages sensors, voice-activated tech, and coordination tools to keep everyone in the loop.
+The company says over time it will integrate with existing product Engage to help customers manage their health and wellness needs.

-In response to the novel coronavirus pandemic, companies like Current Health and Twistle have teamed up with the Providence and other health care providers to pilot at-home health-tracking platforms.
+In response to the pandemic, companies like Current Health and Twistle have teamed up with the Providence and other health care providers to pilot at-home health-tracking platforms.
 Even before the pandemic, nine in 10 seniors said they’d prefer to stay in their homes over the next 10 years, highlighting the need for remote health monitoring solutions.

 Quil says Assure will “get to know” customers over time using activity-monitoring sensors (e.g., motion, temperature, and air quality sensors) that send real-time alerts and notifications.
 Assure’s voice capabilities will enable caregivers to reach out through in-home speakers and check in on loved ones, and the platform will allow clinicians to work together to support patients and better manage transitional care.